User guide¶

 You need to keep track of the path to your Python executable for Step 3.

-Step 2: Install Python if needed¶
+Step 2: Install Python¶

 If you don’t have Python on your system, you will need to install it.
 Go to Python downloads and pick the correct installer for your operating system and version.